Shakil Ahmed (general, born 1957)

-Major General Shakil Ahmed was a two-star major-general of the Bangladesh Army and the head of Bangladesh Rifles (now Border Guard Bangladesh).
+Shakil Ahmed was a two star officer of the Bangladesh Army and the antecedent director general of Bangladesh Rifles (now Border Guard Bangladesh).
 He was commissioned in the Regiment of Artillery in 1976.
 He was a graduate of the Armed Forces Staff College, Malaysia.
 A former Distinguished Allied Graduate from Field Artillery Officers Advanced Course at Fort Sill, Oklahoma of the US Army, he had been a Directing Staff at Defence Services Command and Staff College in Mirpur, Dhaka.
-He was also an instructor at Artillery School and commanded a Field Artillery Brigade.
-Later he became a Sector Commander of Bangladesh Rifles.
+He was also an instructor at Artillery School and commanded an Artillery Brigade.
+He also served as a sector commander of Bangladesh Rifles.

 Career

-He has twice commanded field artillery regiments of which one was active service in counter insurgency role.
-He was an Assistant Defence Attaché at Bangladesh High Commission in London; a staff officer at Prime Minister's Office, the Armed Forces Division; and a Chief Operations Staff Officer of the Field Artillery Brigade.
-Brigadier General Ahmed graduated from the National Defence College of Bangladesh in 2002 and promoted to the rank of Major General.
+He had twice commanded field artillery regiments of which one was active service in a counter-insurgency role.
+He was an assistant defence attaché at the Bangladesh High Commission in London; a staff officer at Prime Minister's Office, the Armed Forces Division; and a chief operations staff officer of the Field Artillery Brigade.
+Brigadier General Ahmed graduated from the National Defence College of Bangladesh in 2002 and was promoted to the rank of major general.